Skip to product information

 Why Order From Us?

 We proudly offer premium hardneck garlic varieties like German White Garlic, carefully cultivated by experienced growers to ensure excellent germination and vigorous growth.
-Sold by the pound, this Porcelain variety is best planted in the fall for optimal yield, and it adapts well to cold climates with its strong overwintering ability.
-Place your order today to browse our selection of hardneck seed garlic varieties and softneck seed garlic varieties—ideal for cultivating a flavorful and productive garden.
+Sold by the pound, this variety thrives in fall plantings and adapts well to colder climates with its strong overwintering ability.
+Place your order today to explore our full selection of hardneck seed garlic varieties and softneck seed garlic varieties—ideal for cultivating a garden full of bold, delicious flavor.

 ** For more information, see our Garlic Resource Center and try out our Garlic Selector Tool to find the perfect garlic for your growing zone and tastes.
 Or check out all of our Garlic Learning Blogs where our staff have selected dozens of articles, videos, recipes and tips to help you learn how to successfully grow garlic bulbs.**